olivierlabayle/WDL-GWAS/docs/src/tutorials/ukb_run.md

 dx upload --path /wdl_gwas_covariates.csv covariates.csv
 ```

+## Extracting Imputed and Typed Genotypes

+WDL-GWAS requires both imputed and typed genotypes.
+For that we will use the TOPMed imputed genotypes which should be provided in your `/Bulk/Imputation/` folder.

 ## Describing the Inputs

 As per the [Running WDL-GWAS Locally](@ref) example, the workflow's inputs are provided via a JSON file.
 However this time, the file paths need to point to teir location in your UK Biobank RAP project.
 There are two main ways you can fill those in: